 To this day, there isn’t a single dough that I make that doesn’t get a little “mama pinch” before being baked.
 One of my favorite memories is when she would make her locally famous cinnamon rolls.
 She’d sit me up on top of the counter, roll out the dough and then let me butter it (which to me felt like clouds under my tiny hands), and then we’d both sprinkle cinnamon sugar all over it together.
 I’d sit and lick my hands while she filled in the gaps that I’d missed.
 Above all, she had the most patience of any person I’ve ever known in my life and gave each of us kids absolute and unconditional love, no strings attached.
 This has been and will remain, the single greatest gift of my life.
 She taught us that anything is possible if we believed in it and worked for it.
 And yea, my Mom was totally imperfect like we all are, but she was extraordinary too and this was her superpower.
 The rest of my childhood was spent outdoors, mostly running around barefoot.
 And it was awesome.

 The little engine that could.
 The heart and soul of our home is always the kitchen no matter where we are in the world.
 I’m pretty sure it’s the same for you too.
-It’s the engine that fuels our life, productivity, and celebrations — it’s a large part of our most cherished moments.
-The kitchen is the best room in the house in my opinion.
-And for me, cooking and being in the kitchen, standing over a grill, or sitting around a fire, has always been my favorite place to be.
+It’s the engine that fuels our life, productivity, and celebrations — basically, it’s a large part of our most cherished moments.
+The kitchen is the BEST room in the house in my opinion.